viniciusuriel/gitblit-hipchat-plugin/README.md

 ## Gitblit HipChat plugin

-This is a modified version of the original plugin provider by Jarmes Morger.
+This is a modified version of the original plugin provided by Jarmes Morger.
 What is changed:
   - I have introduced a more flexible configuration model allowing arbitrary naming for rooms and mapping between rooms and repositories.
   - Now we send the full commit message instead of the short one.

-*REQUIRES 1.5.0*
+*REQUIRES 1.5.0+*

 The Gitblit HipChat plugin provides realtime integration for your HipChat team.
 The plugin inject events into a room for branch or tag changes and ticket changes.